msawczyn/EFDesigner/README.md

 Enumerations are also included in the visual model, as is the ability to add text blocks to explain potentially arcane parts of your design.

+If you are used to the EF visual modeling that comes with VStudio, you'll be pretty much at home.
-The modeler was created to provide all the things that annoyed me for their not being there.
+The goal was to duplicate at least those features and, in addition, all the things that annoyed me for their not being there.
 Things like
 - the ability to show and hide parts of the model
+- easy customization of generated output
 - class nodes can be colored to visually group the model
 - different concerns can be generated into different subdirectories (entities, enums, dbcontext)
 - entities by default are generated as partials so the default code can be easily modified